 North African Town Names - Places from Morocco to Egypt

-Generate North African town names from the Berber, Arab, Ottoman, and French colonial naming traditions — the medinas, the desert oasis towns, and the Mediterranean coast settlements of the Maghreb and Egypt.
+Generate North African town names drawing on Berber, Arab, Ottoman, and French colonial traditions: medina quarters, desert oasis settlements, and port towns along the Maghreb and Egyptian coasts.

 North African Naming Traditions